Casper Stevenson: 2022: Debut in GT3

 Stevenson competed in the Gulf 12 Hours in January 2022, driving a Mercedes-AMG GT3 Evo for 2 Seas Motorsport.
 He finished fourth overall and third in his class, alongside gentleman drivers Ian Loggie and Morgan Tillbrook.
 Stevenson gained praise after a competitive stint that saw him close in on platinum-rated factory driver Ben Barnicoat, in what was his professional sportscar racing debut.

 He then contested the GT World Challenge Europe for the AKKodis ASP Team, partnering Tommaso Mosca and Konstantin Tereshchenko in the Endurance Cup and Thomas Drouet in the Sprint Cup.
 Having taken six podiums from his first seven races before racing at the historic Spa 24 Hours in late July, Stevenson finished runner-up in the Silver class of the Sprint Cup and ninth in the Endurance Cup.

-2023: Step-up to the WEC
+2023: Step-up to the World Endurance Championship

 In 2023, Stevenson moved to Aston Martin Racing to make his debut in the FIA World Endurance Championship, driving for the TF Sport-operated D'station Racing team in the GTE Am class alongside Satoshi Hoshino and Tomonobu Fujii.
+He finished 2nd in the last race of the FIA World Endurance Championship in the 8 Hours of Bahrain.
+Stevenson was commended for his final stints which saw him close a thirty three second gap to the leader to just 1.6 seconds leading to a tight battle for victory in the closing laps.

+He also notably finished 3rd in the Spa 24 Hours in the Pro-Am class in early July.

+2024: European Le Mans Series & GT World Challenge Europe

+For 2024, Stevenson stayed with Aston Martin Racing to compete in the European Le Mans Series with partner team Racing Spirit of Léman.
+He also entered the GT World Challenge Europe Endurance Cup with the successful British team Barwell Motorsport.

+At the halfway point of the European Le Mans Series Stevenson and his teammates Derek De Boer and Valentin Hasse-Clot currently sit 2nd in the championship with two podiums so far in the opening three races.

+In the GT World Challenge Europe Endurance Cup campaign, Stevenson and his teammates finished on the podium in the historic centenary edition of the Spa 24 Hours in the competitive Bronze Cup category.
+Finishing 14th overall out of the 66 car grid.

 Personal life

-Stevenson has cerebral palsy.
-This has caused him trouble in his racing career, most notably facing mobility problems in the Tatuus F3 T-318, which led to his switch from the Formula Regional European Championship to Euroformula in 2021.
+Stevenson has mild cerebral palsy.
+This affected him in his single seater career, most notably facing mobility problems in the Tatuus F3 T-318, which led to his switch from the Formula Regional European Championship to Euroformula in 2021.